ExtremeFLOW/flettner_rotor/README.md

 gzip -d rot_cyl.nmsh.gz
 ```

 Then, the executable needs to be compiled, for this part Neko needs to have been installed with the appropriate backend support.
+This can either be done thorugh spack, or manually.
+To compile it from source one needs to first clone the repo.
 ```
 git clone -b v0.3.1 https://github.com/ExtremeFLOW/neko.git
 cd neko